Reactive Attachment Disorder in Children

 Setting Clear Boundaries and Building Relationships

-Use Positive Discipline includes focusing on reinforcing positive behavior, being consistent, e.g., setting clear instructions to help children understand well.
-Building and promoting healthy relationships encourages social skills such as interacting with others.
+Positive Discipline includes focusing on reinforcing positive behavior, being consistent, such as setting clear instructions to help children understand well.
+Building and promoting healthy relationships helps develop social skills.
 Supporting children in peer connections and involving the role model technique can help teach them social interaction skills.

 Teaching Emotional Regulation

-Model Healthy Emotions is a way to teach the child how to handle emotions effectively.
+Modeling healthy emotions, caregivers can show children how to handle feelings effectively.
 Understanding a child's emotions affectionately helps them feel understood.
 Teaching coping skills, like introducing techniques such as mindfulness and deep breathing, contributes to helping them manage stress.

 Seeking Professional Support

 Seeking professional support is necessary for the management of RAD (Reactive attachment disorder).
-Joining parent training provides an opportunity to learn effective techniques to support their child at home.
-Joining support groups is a way to connect with other parents who have similar experiences and can provide encouragement.
+Joining parent training provides an opportunity to learn effective techniques to support their child at home and connect with other parents for guidance and encouragement.

 Final Thoughts